-The north London rivals could go head-to-head for the two highly-rated 17-year-olds as the Croatian club's controversial official insists their futures are still to be finalised
+The north London rivals could go head-to-head for the two highly-rated 17-year-olds as the Croatian club insist their futures are still to be finalised

 But Mamic explained that talks with Spurs have yet to be finalised, and also admitted that the Gunners are in the frame.

 "Negotiations with Spurs are in progress - the deal is not yet done," he told reporters.
 "We are negotiating with Tottenham.
 We hope and believe the transfer of those two to Spurs will happen, but it's not yet done.

 "There are a lot of things that are open.
 None of our players have seen a single Tottenham representative.

 "The Croatian public will be informed when the job is done.
 We cannot talk hypothetically.
 Countless times the media have ruined a deal or made it much more expensive [by reporting it prematurely]."